dev-alexh/school-goals/README.md

 # school-goals
-School goals web project created for students who want to start the semester right by writing down what they will do to achieve that A.
+School goals web project created for students who want to start the semester right by writing down their course goals and how they are going to achieve that A.

 Languages: HTML5, CSS3, JS